 During the Civil War era, this national monument’s 7 ½ foot solid brick walls and impressive masonry ranked it as one of the “most spectacular harbor defense structures in the United States.”
 Follow several trails to discover the island’s spectacular wildlife, sandy beaches and picturesque picnic spots.
 Dogs are welcome to explore the fort, too!
 Bring along your cherished four-legged friend as long as they stay leashed and well-behaved.

-Still want more to explore in the great outdoors?
 Check out these other Savannah parks, landmarks and even a wildlife refuge below!